 Sales & Marketing

-Sales & Marketing is one of the biggest determinants of success for a pre school franchisee.
-It is not possible for a stand alone pre school to compete with large advertising spends of bigger chains.
-However, as a franchisee it is important to determine the exact sales support being offered.
-Also be certain to look for franchisors with high brand equity in your region.
-Not only will it lead to higher admissions, it will also help you in charging a premium on the fee.
+Sales & Marketing are one of the biggest determinants of success for a pre school franchise.
+It is not possible for a stand-alone pre school to compete with the large advertising spends of bigger chains.
+However, as a franchisee, it is important to determine the exact sales support being offered.
+Also, be certain to look for franchisors with high brand equity in your region.
+Not only will it lead to higher admissions, but it will also help you by charging a premium on the fee.

 The reputation of any educational institution depends on the quality of its teaching staff.
-Hiring and training high quality teaching staff constitutes one of the biggest challenges of running a preschool franchisee since training in new technologies and teaching methodologies requires significant investment of time and money.
+Hiring and training high-quality teaching staff constitutes one of the biggest challenges of running a pre school franchise since training in new technologies and teaching methodologies requires a significant investment of time and money.
 A big challenge also lies in retaining teaching staff.
 Since salaries tend to be low in this business, attrition rates are high which can end up hurting the reputation of the preschool.
 Young children tend to form emotional attachments to their teachers and changing teachers frequently is likely to upset them which in turn gets communicated to parents and does not bode well for the business.

 There is a lot of focus nowadays on the role of early education in the overall development of a child.
-That being said you need to ensure that your curriculum and teaching methodology is well researched and based on scientific principles that facilitate early stage learning as opposed to offering only a rudimentary curriculum.
-Parents nowadays are keenly involved in every aspect of their child’s education and the key differentiator for deciding a preschool for them is the quality of the curriculum and its integration with new advanced learning principles and methodologies.
-Unless you have had the prudence to team up with a franchisor that offers a highly value driven curriculum, you are increasing your chance of failure.
+That being said you need to ensure that your curriculum and teaching methodology are well-researched and based on scientific principles that facilitate early-stage learning as opposed to offering only a rudimentary curriculum.
+Parents nowadays are keenly involved in every aspect of their child’s education and the key differentiator for deciding on a preschool for them is the quality of the curriculum and its integration with new advanced learning principles and methodologies.
+Unless you have had the prudence to team up with a franchisor that offers a high-value-driven curriculum, you are increasing your chance of failure.

 Deciding the fee structure is always a tricky proposition and getting the balance wrong is one of the quickest ways of setting yourself up for failure.
-A low fee structure might help drive more footfalls but sustainability becomes an issue.
-On the other hand keeping the fee structure high might lead to low enrollments and mounting losses.
+A low fee structure might help drive more footfall but sustainability becomes an issue.
+On the other hand, keeping the fee structure high might lead to low enrollments and mounting losses.